-Let’s see how these ideas boost your agency’s real estate marketing strategy and help weather the storms of world events and pinpoint the ideal target market at the right time.
+Let’s see how these ideas boost your agency’s real estate marketing strategy, help weather the storms of world events, and pinpoint the ideal target market at the right time.

 1. Target a Real Estate Niche

-Being niche-focused also helps your clients dominate the search engines, but we’ll cover more on that later.
+Being niche-focused also helps your agency dominate Google Maps and the search engines, but we’ll cover more on that later.

 Of course, you’ll need to balance your niche recommendations against a few critical criteria, including: